mit-orcd/rocky8-testing-2023/Quickstart/README.md

 ## Managing group access

 Permissions for account names to access a Slurm partition can be managed from a Moira group with same name as the partition.
-Moira groups are accessed at https://groups.mit.edu/webmoira .
-Account names can be added to or removed from groups on these web pages and the change will be propogated to the Slurm partition access lists.
+Moira groups are accessed at https://groups.mit.edu/webmoira.
+Account names can be added to or removed from groups on these web pages and the changes will be propogated automatically to the Slurm partition access lists.
+Changes typically take about 15 minutes to propogate.
+When a login id is added or removed from a group the id holder needs to log in again for Moira changes to take effect.